cudmore/lindensutter/readme.md

 Tuesday (to do)

+- [ ] Pull 2x old NI PCI cards out of computer
-- [ ] Install PCI card in computer and connect to NI box
+- [ ] Install new PCI card (PCIE-8361) in computer and connect to NI box
 - [ ] Put all cards in NI box
 - [ ] Attach two (2x) NI 2090a breakouts to NI box
+- [ ] Remove existing NI cards from small rack on floor.
+- [ ] Get NI Box and 2x NI 2090a breakouts in small rack on floor
 - [ ] Move computer back under table

 - [ ] See if we need to install NI drivers.
 What exactly did Sutter do with the computer?
-- [ ] Try to fire up matlab and create first 'Machine Data File (MDF)'.
+- [ ] Try to fire up matlab/scanimage and create first 'Machine Data File (MDF)'.

+- [ ] Decide if we should use periscope or mirror on table.
+First find the periscope.

+The reason to use the periscope is it moves front/back with the scanner/mirrors as image size and brightness is optimized.
+Problem is with original design of the light path (my fault) where the laser comes in from the right (not the back).
+Thus, when scanners are moved front to back, two mirrors need to be moved on the table.
+A parsomonious solution would be to reroute the laser to come in the back of the light box and use the periscope.